anthobarbarich/paradisecity/content/practical.md

     question: >-
       ELECTRONIC PAYMENTS WITH WRISTBAND?
 WHY ELECTRONIC PAYMENT?
 HOW DOES IT WORK?
+  - answer: >-
+      This year we have 3 magnificent charging options for you:

+      1. You can go to one of our cash desks, which are spread across the festival ground.
+Here you can pay with cash or card.

+      2. Use one of our unmanned cashless top-up machines (card only) where you can charge your wristband very quickly.

+      3. As from this year you can charge your wristband with our Paradise City app.
+Just login, create/link your account, add your payment method (Payconiq, VISA, etc) and you’re good to go.
+More information about the app can be found soon on our website and at the festival itself.
+    question: HOW DO I CHARGE MY PARADISE CITY WRISTBAND DURING THE FESTIVAL?
 safety:
   - answer: >-
       There is a first aid station permanently present on site, clearly marked